Bootstrapping the Kubernetes Control Plane

 Configure the Kubernetes Controller Manager

-for instance in controller-0 controller-1 controller-2; do
+for instance in master-0 master-1 master-2; do

 lxc file push kube-controller-manager.kubeconfig ${instance}/var/lib/kubernetes/

-lxc file push kube-controller-manager.service ${instance}/etc/systemd/system/
+lxc file push units/kube-controller-manager.service ${instance}/etc/systemd/system/

 done